MCP HubMCP Hub

 πŸš€ Getting Started

-1. Explore the guides to understand MCP concepts and implementation approaches
+1. Explore guides to understand MCP concepts and implementations

-2. Select a server that matches your use case and follow its installation instructions
+2. Select a server matching your use case and follow installation instructions

 3. Connect with an MCP-compatible client or build your own

-4. Experiment and contribute by submitting issues or pull requests
+4. Experiment and contribute with issues or pull requests

 πŸ“„ License